ramit21/Redis/README.md

 But in this project, we have used a more low level redisTemplate, which gives you more control as to how you save data.
 This way, you can also set TTL per cahce entry as done in this project.

+Postman collection with all endpoints configred is also checked in.

 Files to notice:
 1. LocalConfig.java: Redisson client connection to local Redis.
 2. AWSConfig.java: AWS config for Redisson client.